hitaesh77/cortex_challenge/README.md

 # cortex_challenge
-challenge to use a movign average filter to alert user if seizure is detected using eeg readings
+challenge to use a moving average filter to alert user if seizure is detected using eeg data (using a potentiometer + sin wave to simulate eeg data)